35 Easy-to-Digest Foods (Plus Hard-to-Digest Foods to Limit)

 27. Lean proteins

-In addition to skinless poultry, lean beef and other lean protein foods provide essential nutrients without overburdening digestion.
+In addition to skinless poultry, lean beef and other lean protein foods provide essential nutrients without overburdening digestion, making them easy-to-digest foods.

 28. Cooked vegetables